mk-fg/fgtk/README.rst

 of a giant multi-MiB file.

-Can be used as ``image-compact image.jpg`` for default "fit into 1600x square" mode, or with optional size argument to scale it differently, but always preserving the aspect ratio.
+Can be used as ``image-compact image.jpg`` for default "fit into 1600x square" mode, or with optional SZ= env-var to scale it differently, but always preserving the aspect ratio.